 Tom’s handsome and rich . . . and boring.
 And Avianna can’t stop thinking about her friend Thorn.
 Thorn, who always quietly supports her.
 Thorn, who actually talks to her, unlike most men.
 Thorn, who’s starting to look far too attractive.

 Thorn, who’s a fairy and can cast love spells.

 Then pirates swarm the village, and Avianna ends up imprisoned on their ship.
 Only one person cares enough to come after her—Thorn.
 Love spell or not, Avianna won’t get to sort it out if the pirates kill them.
 Can Thorn’s magic save them?
 If not, Avianna better find a way to rescue them both.

 The Village Maid is a relatable story in a lighthearted setting with fun magic—the perfect escape.
 If you like Sophie Kinsella novels, but wish they had fairies and magic, The Village Maid is for you.

-Join the mailing list to learn when The Forest Bride will be available.
-As a bonus for joining, you’ll receive my short story, “The Stroke of Midnight.”
+Join my mailing list to learn when new books (including free advance review copes!) are available.
+I won’t write often, only when I have news.
+As a bonus, you’ll receive my short Cinderella story, “The Stroke of Midnight.”